 Jordan Harbinger: [00:26:28] I tried that and they were worse than nothing.
 It was like, “Hey, designer from Uzbekistan made this thing that looks like his national flag, but like in a blender.”
 No, thanks.

-Neil Pasricha: [00:26:36] Well, if you have something that works, I mean, that’s what everybody wants.
-If you’re saying what you’ve got is simple and was easy to do and didn’t take much thought, but it works.
-So that’s fine too.
+Neil Pasricha: [00:26:36] Well, if you have someone that works, I mean, that's what everybody wants.
+If you’re saying, what you’ve got is simple and was easy to do and didn't take much thought, but it works.
+So that's fine too.

-Neil Pasricha: [00:26:56] There’s something to that too is that, you know what, we have — I have a tendency to overthink, overanalyze, analysis paralysis.
+Neil Pasricha: [00:26:56] There's something to that too is that you know what we have -- I have a tendency to overthink, overanalyze, analysis-paralysis.
 For most of us, we grew up in it an age where we think that we have to get it right in our heads first before we do something.
 I call that motivation leading to action, but the truth of the matter is I use the example of me learning how to swim.
-I’m in my mid-30s, after my divorce, living alone, downtown Toronto.
+I'm in my mid-30s after my divorce, living alone downtown Toronto.
 It takes me a full year to start dating again, another year until I meet someone who we both like each other.
 Her name is Leslie.
 And I had never learned how to swim my whole life.
 I was horribly afraid of water.
 I had ear infections.
 I had tubes in my ears.
-I never learned how to swim.
-Second date we go on, Leslie says to me, “So do you like swimming?”
+I never learned this.
+Second date, we go on.
+Leslie says to me, “So do you like swimming?”
 I’m like, “Not really.”
-And she’s like, “Well, swimming is my favorite thing to do in the world.
-My family’s got a lake house on an island.
-We’ve had it for generations.”
-And I signed up for swimming lessons, Jordan, that night.
+And she's like, “Well, swimming is my favorite thing to do in the world.
+My family's got a lake house on an Island.
+We've had it for generations.”
+And I signed up for swimming lessons, Jordan that night.

 Jordan Harbinger: [00:27:44] I bet you did.

-Neil Pasricha: [00:27:45] I signed up — $40, eight weeks.
-I was like “Buy!
-Buy!
-Buy!”
-Guess what I learned?
-It’s not motivation leading to action.
+Neil Pasricha: [00:27:45] I signed up -- $40 eight weeks.
+I was like bye, bye, bye.
+Guess what?
+I learned it's not motivation leading to action.
 It is action leading to motivation.

 Neil Pasricha: [00:29:11] Sleep in your gym clothes.
 Leave them on the floor.
 Make it harder not to do it.